ContextLab/efficient-learning-khan/README.md

 </p>

-This repository contains all data and code used to produce the paper "[_Text embedding models yield high-resolution insights into conceptual knowledge from short multiple-choice quizzes_](https://psyarxiv.com/dh3q2)" by Paxton C. Fitzpatrick, Andrew C. Heusser, and Jeremy R. Manning.
+This repository contains all data and code used to produce the paper "[_Text embedding models yield detailed conceptual knowledge maps derived from short multiple-choice quizzes_](https://psyarxiv.com/dh3q2)" by Paxton C. Fitzpatrick, Andrew C. Heusser, and Jeremy R. Manning.

 We also include reproducible environments for running our experiment and